1. Be respectful.

 Any work returned after the due date will receive one work habit point on a "Parent Communication Log" for each day the assignment is late, and academic and/or work habit grades may be affected on the report card if work is consistently late.
 When reports or projects are assigned, late work may not be accepted and grades may be lowered.
 Please make sure you have made arrangements to have the project or report turned in to the office before school begins.

 In addition, students are required to read for 30+ minutes daily, and record their reading in their agenda.
-They may also be expected to complete individualized iReady lessons at home beginning in the second trimester.
 In addition, students are expected to study for any upcoming quizzes and tests.

 Students are required to write all the classwork in the agenda and must complete work at home that was unfinished in class.
-Students will receive a "Missing Assignment Slip" to be signed by a parent/guardian for any assignments that are missing and not returned in a timely manner.
 Please sign your child's agenda after checking for completion of work and the reading has been logged.
-Agenda signatures and reading logs are checked approximately once a week.
+Reading logs are checked weekly and signatures on the agenda will be checked when students are having trouble completing work on time.

 If a student attends Orchestra classes on Wednesdays, he/she is expected to make up any classwork that was missed.
 The student is responsible for finding out what the missed classwork is and must complete it by the next school day.